Chart Color Schemes

 Health performance in Risdon Park is a key challenge with a range of health conditions having marked impacts on both younger and older age cohorts

-Risdon Park faces significant health challenges, as indicated by AreaSearch's assessment.
-Mortality rates and chronic condition prevalence are high across various age groups.
+Risdon Park faces significant health challenges, as assessed by AreaSearch through mortality rates and chronic condition prevalence.
+Multiple health conditions affect both younger and older age groups.

-Private health cover is relatively low at approximately 49%, compared to the national average of 55.7%.
-The most common medical conditions are arthritis (11.1%) and mental health issues (10.4%).
-However, 58.7% of residents report having no medical ailments, slightly lower than the 62.5% in Rest of SA.
-Working-age residents face notable health challenges due to elevated chronic condition rates.
-The area has a lower proportion of seniors aged 65 and over (23.3%) compared to Rest of SA (27.1%).
+Private health cover is relatively low at approximately 49% of the total population (around 1,932 people), compared to the national average of 55.7%.
+The most prevalent medical conditions are arthritis (11.1%) and mental health issues (10.4%).
+Conversely, 58.7% of residents report no medical ailments, slightly lower than Regional SA's 62.5%.
+Working-age individuals face notable health challenges due to higher chronic condition rates.
+The area has a lower proportion of seniors aged 65 and over at 23.5% (920 people), compared to Regional SA's 27.1%.
 Health outcomes among seniors are generally in line with national rankings.

 Frequently Asked Questions - Health